 Preheat oven to 325 degrees F. Prepare a 9×13 baking pan with parchment paper, leaving enough overhang for handles.

-In a large bowl stir the old-fashioned oat, oat flour, ground flaxseed, almonds, pumpkin seeds, sunflower seeds, dried cranberries, dark brown sugar, cinnamon, and salt.
+In a large bowl stir the old-fashioned oats, oat flour, ground flaxseed, almonds, pumpkin seeds, sunflower seeds, dried cranberries, cinnamon, brown sugar, and salt.
 Feel free to add your favorite nuts and dried fruits.

 Add in the melted butter, honey, and vanilla extract.
 Stir to combine.

 Pour into the prepared pan, use a sheet of wax paper or parchment paper and firmly press, careful to keep it in an even layer.

 Bake for about 30 minutes.
 Remove and cool to room temperature.